 Because the majority of LinkedIn users don’t have professional looking banner images - opting to keep the default blue - using some simple designs can help you stand out.

-For example, by using our Palm Trees Quotational template, you can update your banner image to contain a favourite quote, phrase or saying fits with your own personal brand.
+You can update your banner image to contain a favourite quote, phrase or saying fits with your own personal brand.
 A simple touch to make your LinkedIn profile much more memorable.
 Use these templates—Blue Skyline Details General LinkedIn Banner and Yellow Monochrome Photo LinkedIn Banner.

 Your Facebook, Twitter and other feeds can give them a deeper insight into who you are, what you talk about, and how you interact with others.